 I always recommend this Contigo coffee mug, it keeps your tea or coffee warm for hours!
 However, these insulated mugs can build up mold and you should remove the gasket to clean every nook and cranny; but it’s kind of hard to replace the gasket after cleaning.

 That’s why I recently bought a Zojirushi insulated mug after reading through the reviews.
 It has a big gasket that should be much easier to keep clean.
+UPDATE: This mug keeps drinks extremely hot and my tea was still warm when I remembered it the next day (24+ hrs later).

 Other Useful Gifts for Deployment